Show up. Lean in. And be intentionally kind.

 How to Embrace Intentional Kindness

-Don’t overthink your acts of Intentional Kindness, even the smallest, servant-hearted act of love – our simple loaves and fish – can become be used by God to effect greater change we may ever know this side of Heaven.
+Don’t overthink your acts of Intentional Kindness.
+Even the smallest, servant-hearted act of love – our simple loaves and fish – can become be used by God to effect greater change than we may ever know this side of Heaven.

 - Send a #PenToPaper note to a friend or loved one.